daniestevez/gr-satellites/docs/source/components.rst

 CCSDS deframers
 """""""""""""""

-The CCSDS Concatenated deframer and CCSDS Reed-Solomon deframer blocks implement some of the CCSDS protocols defined in the TM Synchronization and Channel Coding Blue Book (see the `CCSDS Blue Books`_).
+The CCSDS Uncoded deframer, CCSDS Concatenated deframer, and CCSDS Reed-Solomon deframer blocks implement some of the CCSDS protocols defined in the TM Synchronization and Channel Coding Blue Book (see the `CCSDS Blue Books`_).

+The CCSDS Uncoded deframer implements uncoded TM frames.

 The CCSDS Reed-Solomon deframer implements Reed-Solomon TM frames, which use a Reed-Solmon (255, 223) code (or a shortened version of this code) and the CCSDS synchronous scrambler.
 There is support for several interleave Reed-Solomon codewords.

 The CCSDS Concatenated deframer implements concatenated TM frames, which add an r=1/2, k=7 convolutional code as an inner coding to the Reed-Solomon frames.

-The usage of both deframers is very similar.
+The usage of all three of these deframers is very similar.

 The figure below shows an example flowgraph of the CCSDS Concatenated deframer block.
 This example can be found in